MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/How-to-create-and-deploy-a-virtual-machine-from-a-template.md

 ms.assetid: 2b37e839-f245-4e51-83ec-e2c11864a10b
 ---
 # How to create and deploy a virtual machine from a template
 Use the following procedure to create a virtual machine from a virtual machine template in Virtual Machine Manager (VMM).
 You can use a virtual machine template to create new stand-alone virtual machines or to create tiers in a service template.
-For more information about service templates, see [Creating service templates in VMM](Creating-service-templates-in-VMM.md).

 Note the following: